pulumi/docs/pulumi-hugo/themes/default/content/blog/get-up-and-running-with-azure-synapse-and-pulumi/index.md

 Azure Synapse is a managed analytics service that accelerates time to insight across data warehouses and big data workloads.
 A Synapse workspace is a critical component of your cloud infrastructure that you should provision with infrastructure as code and other management best practices.

-Pulumi and Azure NextGen provider open up full access to all types of Azure resources using your favorite programming languages, including Python, C#, and TypeScript.
-Navigate to the complete Azure Synapse example in [Python](https://github.com/pulumi/examples/tree/master/azure-nextgen-py-synapse), [C#](https://github.com/pulumi/examples/tree/master/azure-nextgen-cs-synapse), or [TypeScript](https://github.com/pulumi/examples/tree/master/azure-nextgen-ts-synapse) and get started today.
+Pulumi and the native Azure provider open up full access to all types of Azure resources using your favorite programming languages, including Python, C#, and TypeScript.
+Navigate to the complete Azure Synapse example in [Python](https://github.com/pulumi/examples/tree/master/azure-py-synapse), [C#](https://github.com/pulumi/examples/tree/master/azure-cs-synapse), or [TypeScript](https://github.com/pulumi/examples/tree/master/azure-ts-synapse) and get started today.